publicissapient-france/selma/README.md

 * Generate code for mapping bean to bean matching fields to fields ** Support for nested bean
 ** Bean should respect Java property convention
-* Custom fieldname to fieldname mapping
+* Custom field name to field name mapping
 * Maps Enum using identical values with default value
 * Maps Collection any to any
 * Maps Map any to any